-The best RPGs you can play in 2021 with all that time inside
+The best RPGs: The best role-playing games you can play in 2021

 Playing from three perspectives, you’re able to explore a dystopian city, uncover its mysteries all while fighting hordes of robotic enemies with your trusty Pod and a wide range of weapons accessible to you.

-Automata excel at telling a complex story while also making the gameplay addictive as hell, and it’ll be one you’ll be talking about for years to come.
+Automata excels at telling a complex story while also making the gameplay addictive as hell, and it’ll be one you’ll be talking about for years to come.
+This incredibly existential piece of storytelling is one of the best RPG narratives out there, and you need to play it.

 The Witcher 3: Wild Hunt

-The Witcher 3: Wild Hunt is a dream to play if you’re a fan of anything to do with fantasy because the game has it all, including breathtaking visuals and incredible attention to detail make exploring the world as Geralt of Rivia a joy to play.
+The Witcher 3: Wild Hunt is a dream to play if you’re a fan of anything to do with fantasy because the game has it all, including breathtaking visuals and incredible attention to detail which makes exploring the world as Geralt of Rivia a joy to play.

-A fantastical narrative finds the player seeking answers across the many realms of The Continent makes it a unique journey filled with some of the finest role-playing ever, even if it is considered to have a lengthy campaign.
+A fantastical narrative finds the player seeking answers across the many realms of The Continent resulting in a unique journey filled with some of the finest role-playing ever, even if it is considered to have a lengthy campaign.

-Wild Hunt’s greatest RPG elements are in the form of boss fights, player choices, interesting NPCs and side quests that are just as immersive as the narrative, and developed main characters that are worth your time.
+Wild Hunt’s greatest RPG elements are in the form of boss fights, player choices, interesting NPCs and side quests that are just as immersive as the narrative, along with developed characters that are worth your attention.
 Even after you’ve finished the main campaign, the Witcher 3 DLC, Hearts of Stone and Blood and Wine, expands the world even more with quests, locations, and characters that are just as memorable.

 Final Fantasy XIV Online